 Baby & Parenting Reddit Overview

+Before we turn to the parenting hacks, here is an overview of Reddit.
 Reddit is essentially a collection of message boards or forums organized around interests.
 Communities of people come together on these subreddits, and “socially curate” information by upvoting or downvoting posts and comments.

 Here are some common Reddit terms to know: